Jaclo Faucets Review & Rating Updated: May 24, 2025

 Aerators

-The faucets also include made by Neoperl®, the Swiss engineering company that arguably makes the world's best aerators.
+The faucets also include made by Neoperl®, the Swiss engineering company that invented the high-performance aerator and arguably makes the world's best.

-Faucet aerators were at one time just simple devices, fitted at the spout opening to infuse a little air to soften the water stream so it would not splash out of the sink.
+Faucet aerators were at one time just simple devices, often just several layers of common window screen, fitted at the spout opening to infuse a little air to soften the water stream so it would not splash out of the sink.

 Today, however, they are precision products used to shape and moderate the water stream emitted from the faucet, limit water volume to the lower flows required by conservation laws, and prevent back-flow that could contaminate household drinking water.